Setting up an effective WooCommerce wholesale registration form is one of the smartest investments you can make for your B2B store.

 Solution:

-- Navigate to Whols > General Settings > Pricing Model
+- Go to Whols → Settings → General Settings → Pricing Model.

-- Confirm the correct default wholesaler role is selected from the dropdown
+- Verify the correct role is selected in Default Wholesaler Role dropdown.

-- Save settings and test with a new registration
+- Save settings and submit a new test registration to verify the fix.

 Frequently Asked Questions